rahadiana/puppeteer-translator/README.md

     GetContent((Txt/remote file),Sourcelang,TargetLang).then(console.log).catch(console.error);

 FOR
-Txt/remote file = are your strings or remote file Sourcelang = base language from ***Txt/remote file*** you can set ***auto*** for automatic detect languages.
+Txt/remote file = are your strings or remote file.

+Sourcelang = base language from ***Txt/remote file*** you can set ***auto*** for automatic detect languages.

 TargetLang = target languages for translate  ***dont set  auto*** for this.

 **REFERENCE CODE LANGUAGES**
 | | |